 - Multiagency Protection Service (MAPS)

-- Rapid Response Framework: Whole of Government Services for Children and Young People under Care and Protection Orders - ensuring that children and young people under the guardianship of the Minister for Families and Communities do not miss out on the supports and services available to children with strong family networks.
+- Rapid Response Framework: Whole of Government Services for Children and Young People under Care and Protection Orders — ensuring that children and young people under the guardianship of, or in the custody of the Chief Executive of the Department for Child Protection do not miss out on the supports and services available to other South Australian children.

 - Criminal and Relevant History Screening Policy Directive (PDF 307KB)